 The goal is to prepare students to deal with open-ended, multi-faceted design problems similar to those that they will encounter as working professionals.
-To that end, students will: (1) apply their academic knowledge to identify a complex engineering problem in a project proposal, (2) collect and analyze information and synthesize solutions taking into account significant technological, commercial, social and environmental factors, (3) prepare an interim report that summarizes the status of the project at week five, (4) summarize and communicate the design solution in written and graphical form as a final report, (5) concisely explain the various stages of the design (proposal, interim and final) in a memo, (6) concisely articulate the design results in a poster that is orally presented to a group of P.Engs. at the end of the semester, (7) explain the responsibilities of engineers to society and demonstrate the expectations in professional practice through class discussions, report submission and the final exam and (8) participate in and further develop group interaction skills, which are monitored through the PEAR (Peer Evaluation Assessment and Review) software.
+To that end, students will: (1) apply their academic knowledge to identify a complex engineering problem in a project proposal, (2) collect and analyze information and synthesize solutions taking into account significant technological, commercial, social and environmental factors, (3) prepare an interim report that summarizes the status of the project at week five, (4) summarize and communicate the design solution in written and graphical form as a final report, (5) concisely explain the various stages of the design (proposal, interim and final) in a memo, (6) concisely articulate the design results in a poster that is orally presented to a group of P.Engs. at the end of the semester, (7) explain the responsibilities of engineers to society and demonstrate the expectations in professional practice through class discussions, report submission and the final exam, (8) participate in and further develop group interaction skills, which are monitored through the PEAR (Peer Evaluation Assessment and Review) software and (9) prepare a reflection on project management and work experience relative to PEO's work experience requirement for licensure.